(Cycloheptatrienyl)(cyclopentadienyl)vanadium

 (Cycloheptatrienyl)(cyclopentadienyl)vanadium is an organovanadium compound with the formula V(C5H5)(C7H7).
 It is a purple, paramagnetic, sublimable solid that is sensitive toward air.
 The structure has been confirmed by X-ray crystallography.
 This sandwich complex features cyclopentadienyl and cycloheptatrienyl ligands bound to vanadium.
-It was first prepared by heating a mixture of cycloheptatriene and cyclopentadienyl)vanadium tetracarbonyl.
+It was first prepared by heating a mixture of cycloheptatriene and cyclopentadienylvanadium tetracarbonyl.
 Many derivatives of trovacene are prepared by lithiation of the cyclopentadienyl ring.